 Working as a journalist and trying to communicate information objectively, the last five years, I constantly came across the pressure of Erdogan’s supporters, as I do not support him in achieving the dream of the “Caliphate” and “Sultanate” and do not promote his policy in my articles.

 It all began in 2013 with a corruption scandal in Turkey, in which the top leadership was implicated.
 When Erdogan was still as prime minister.
 Then I began to receive the first threats.
-Shortly thereafter, the Turkish Embassy in Kiev, which previously awarded me for its services, declared me a terrorist for articles in which I do not support Erdogan.
+Shortly thereafter, the Turkish Embassy in Kyiv, which previously awarded me for its services, declared me a terrorist for articles in which I do not support Erdogan.
 Currently, the Turkish authorities are using every opportunity to blot out my reputation, both in Turkish and in Ukrainian society.

 The Turkish authorities are using every opportunity to spoil my reputation, both in Turkish and in Ukrainian society